NFL Thanksgiving Games 2025 RECAP!

 fully clothed.
 I was wearing jeans, t-shirt.

-It would be a different story if you were
+It would have been, it's a different story if you were

 air-frying the turkey in the nude.
 Right, that's true.